bryanmcnett/aabo/README.md

 ![A bounding triangle of minimum axis values](images/triangle_min.png)

-To perform a trivial rejection against a group of (minA, minB, minC) target objects, your probe object would need to have the form (maxA, maxB, maxC):
+To perform a trivial rejection against a group of {minA, minB, minC} target objects, your probe object would need to have the form {maxA, maxB, maxC}:

 ![A bounding triangle of maximum axis values](images/triangle_max.png)

 And for each rejection test, if the probe’s maxA < the object’s minA (or B or C), they do not intersect.
 This is true of the two above triangles: they do not intersect.

-There is no need for each object to store a (maxA, maxB, maxC) in addition to a (minA, minB, minC) simply to do intersection tests - only the probe needs (maxA, maxB, maxC).
+There is no need for each object to store a {maxA, maxB, maxC} in addition to a {minA, minB, minC} simply to do intersection tests - only the probe needs {maxA, maxB, maxC}.
 So if we stop here, we have a novel bounding volume with roughly the same characteristics as AABB, but 25% cheaper in 2D and 33% cheaper in 3D than AABB.

 But if both min and max are stored in each object, an axis-aligned bounding hexagon results:

 Axis-Aligned Bounding Hexagon
 -----------------------------

-The axis-aligned bounding hexagon has six scalars, which makes it 50% bigger than an axis-aligned bounding box:
+The axis-aligned bounding hexagon (AABH) has six scalars, which makes it 50% bigger than an AABB with four:

 ```
 struct AABB { float minX, minY, maxX, maxY; }; // bounding box